amandadwal/amandadwal.github.io/_projects/1_project.md

     </div>
 </div>

-#### By 2022

-There is clearly a shift towards more renewables sources of energy.
+- There is a shift towards more renewable sources of energy.

-- Clearly great strides in renewables to generate electricity.

-- EU nearly has even split between fossils and renewables.
+- EU has nearly even split between fossils and renewables.

-- Australia has increased its renewable elctricity production 3 times.
+- Australia has increased its renewable electricity production 3 times.

+#### Low Carbons(Nuclear and Renewables) Vs Fossils

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">